SeakyLuo/RandomMenu/README.md

 2. Improve card animation.

 # TO FIX
-1. Improve image zoom in/out
+1. Improve image zoom in/out.

-2. Share bug.
+2. Share should not save image.